sdot-team/sdot/docs/guide/distributions.md

 ### `SplineGrid`

-C¹ or higher continuity spline density on a regular grid.
-More regular than `PolynomialGrid`, supports gradients of the density with respect to its values.
+C¹ or higher continuity spline density on a grid.
+Can be seen as a specialization of `PolynomialGrid`.

 ```python
 from sdot import SplineGrid